Fractures and Dislocations

 Dislocations are very common sports injuries.
 You can dislocate your finger as well as your elbows, shoulders, and wrists.
-The most commonly disabled joint is the shoulder.

 At FORM Ortho, our hand therapists are knowledgeable in advanced surgical techniques used and will stay in constant communication with your surgeon to make sure you receive the most comprehensive care throughout your therapy program.

 We provide post-surgical rehabilitation for fractures, such as the following: